 The absolute best treatment for allergies is to avoid being in contact with the allergen.
 Unfortunately, this is rarely something logical for most people.
 For example, pollen is one of the most common allergens and it can be found in the grass and trees, meaning it’s just about everywhere.
 It’s hard to avoid it.
 However, there are some things you can do when pollen or other allergen counts are high like keeping your windows closed, limit time outside, and wear a dust mask if you do have to go outside.

 Hitachi allergy analyzer is ideal so you know which allergens to avoid in the first place.
 Instead of testing that involves a scratching of the skin, Hitachi allergy analyzer uses blood testing to determine sensitivities, which is a more comfortable and faster approach.
-If you need more information about summer colds or allergies, request an appointment at TrustCare today.
+If you need more information about summer colds or allergies, stop by a TrustCare today.
 We have several locations and also specialize in walk-in wellness services.